arielkonopka/Gardens-of-Eris/README.md

 # Stats
 Element stats is a class that will be responsible for element's stats.
 You can have a monster, that could shoot and gain better skills with time. :)

+## Unit tests.
+This is more or less first commit.
+We will be using boost for the unit tests, as it seems very convenient.

 ## TODO